 If you’ve ever been to a family-style, chain restaurant, you’ve seen odd pricing.
 Many restaurants will advertise “3-course meal for only $9.99.”
 They price this way because they are advertising toward families.
-Most families want an affordable meal, and by ending prices in an odd number, it’s perceived as cheaper.
+Most families want an affordable meal, and by using odd numbers for ending digits, it’s perceived as cheaper.

 On the other hand, high-end restaurants would never advertise a deal with an odd number.
-You will also never find a three course meal for less than $10.
-There are people in the world looking for a luxury meal, so by not using odd prices, they cater to those individuals.
+You will also never find a three-course meal for less than $10.
+There are people in the world looking for a luxury meal, so by not using odd numbered prices, they cater to those individuals.

 Let’s look at some realodd-even pricingexamples.
 One industry that commonly uses both sides of the odd-even spectrum is jewelry.

 Odd pricing strategy

 First up, odd pricing.
 Let’s look at Kay Jewelers.
 Everyone deserves to feel glamorous and have access to beautiful jewelry…but not everyone can afford some of the prices.

 This is where Kay Jewelers, and other similar jewelry retailers, save the day.
 On the home page, there are advertisements that read, “GIFTS UNDER $199.
 Or “24.99 SELECT HEART JEWELRY.”